 When first-time drivers go to the DMV to apply for their driver's license, it is required to answer the question on the form which asks if they would like to register to be an organ, eye, and tissue donor.
 They have the choice of marking "YES" to be a donor or "NO", not at this time.
 It is required on the DMV driver's license application and every student needs to be correctly educated.

 In 2016, the JJ's Legacy team developed "Got the Dot" in response to this need.
 Got The Dot has returned to the school campuses and reestablished in-person learning.
 As we continue to educate students about the importance and need of organ donation, we expose the misconceptions that come with the pink dot on their license.

-In 2016 the JJ’s Legacy team developed the “Got the Dot” High School Leadership Program” in response to this need.
-With the goals of investing in our community and nurturing the next generation of educated and inspired students, this project is the perfect way to bring our community together and create positive lasting change!
+In the overwhelming success of the Got The Dot Leadership Program, Got The Dot has now branched out to an Executive Student Board and Got The Dot Campus Clubs.
+With the goals of investing in our community and nurturing the next generation of educated and inspired students, this is the perfect way to bring our community together and create positive lasting change!

-Sharing their newly gained knowledge about organ, eye and tissue donation is vital for the completion of the program.
-A film festival will take place at the end of the program with the student teams presenting their videos to a local panel of judges.
+A presentation will occur at the end of the year, with the student teams presenting their research projects to a local panel of judges.
 Students are encouraged to invite their family and friends to this event.
-All the students who participate in Got the Dot program will receive participation certificates.
-JJ's Legacy will award scholarships to first and second place winning video teams.
-The goal of The GTD High School Leadership program is to increase donor registration in Kern County.
+All Got the Dot Executive Student Board students will receive participation certificates.
+JJ's Legacy will award scholarships to first and second-place winning teams.
+The GTD Club aims to increase donor registration in Kern County.